Atk 0 Crit All ~My attack stat is negligible, so I can't help but rely on critical hits to succeed!~

 Looking in that direction, Saki was moving around fighting off the other members of my party.
 Craters had formed around them, and traces of magic dotted the area.
-Lau looked like he was struggling to parry blows that caused the ground to cave in with each strike, opting to leap away instead.
-Cornelius was supporting him with her ice magic, but even that was being shattered by her fierce swings.
+Lau looked like he was struggling to parry blows that resulted in the ground caving in with each strike, opting to leap away instead.
+Cornelius was supporting him with her Ice magic, but even that was being shattered by her fierce swings.

 Furthermore, King Oswald had joined the fight once again and was facing off against Eryn, who limped a bit from the aftereffects of her skill.
-Katsys was trying to support her with magic shots while pleading for him to stop, but that only seemed to be a distraction due to the defensive properties of his armor.
+Katsys supported her with magic shots while pleading for him to stop, but that only seemed to be a distraction due to the defensive properties of his armor.

-Ludmila had moved onward to get in touch with Eryn’s forces.
-Chrys and Yi Long had retreated to a safe distance.
+Ludmila was likely far away from here, requesting help from Eryn’s forces.
+Chrys and Yi Long had retreated to a safe distance, asked to follow her.

 “Claude!
 You’re okay!”
 Katsys was the first to notice my return.

 “Chancellor Willingham!
 Finally, you show yourself!
 Isn’t it time to finish this business?
 Use your abilities that you are so proud of to rid us of these bothersome pests!”